pubkey/rxdb/docs-src/adapters.md

 # Browser

-## IndexedDb
+## IndexedDB

-The IndexeDb adapter stores the data inside of [Indexeddb](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) use this in browsers environments as default.
+The IndexedDB adapter stores the data inside of [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) use this in browsers environments as default.

 ```js
 // npm install pouchdb-adapter-idb --save